 Billions of invasive Mysis shrimp, introduced in the 1960s, live in Lake Tahoe, where they eat native zooplankton that historically helped keep the lake blue and clear while also serving as a food source for native fish.
 UC Davis TERC researchers found that when Mysis shrimp mysteriously disappeared from Emerald Bay in 2011, native zooplankton rebounded almost immediately.
 Within two years, clarity had increased by almost 40 feet.
 The reverse effect occurred when the Mysis returned.

 TERC is now halfway into a two-year pilot project, with many late nights trawling for shrimp, to find an effective means of removing enough Mysis shrimp to improve lake clarity indefinitely.

 “Even with climate change, we’re finding that if you get rid of the shrimp, clarity improves,” said Geoffrey Schladow, director of UC Davis TERC and a professor in the College of Engineering.
 “Their removal allows for the return of native zooplankton, which have the ability to consume both tiny algae and fine clay particles that have reduced clarity in the past.
 That is huge.”

 Temperature and precipitation were average in 2018.
 However, the lake’s air and water temperatures have been warming since measurements began in 1968.
-The average water surface temperature in 2018 was 53.2 degrees F, the second warmest on record.
-The maximum daily summer surface water temperature was one of the highest observed at 77.5 degrees F on August 6.
+The average water surface temperature in 2018 was 53.2 F, the second warmest on record.
+The maximum daily summer surface water temperature was one of the highest observed at 77.5 F on Aug.
+6.

 The most serious climate changes for the lake over the coming decades are likely to be driven by changes in physical processes like mixing, not simply changes in air temperature.